5.7L Chevy LS1 Turbo Kit Guide

 Chevy 5.7L V8 Turbocharging Basics

-Ultimately, a turbocharged Chevy LS1 can reliably run around the 550 horsepower mark with proper fueling and a quality tune.
+Ultimately, they can reliably run around the 550 horsepower mark with proper fueling and a quality tune.
 Beyond that figure, you’ll want to start considering stronger internal components.
 Despite the factory rods and pistons being extremely strong, they are cast aluminum at the end of the day.
-There are reports of stock LS1 pistons and rods being able to withstand upwards of 700 horsepower, but for reliability’s sake, a set of forged pistons and steel rods are a good idea for high-boost LS1s.
-We’ll cover LS1 supporting mods in more detail in the sections to come.
+There are reports of stock pistons and rods being able to withstand upwards of 700 horsepower, but for reliability’s sake, a set of forged pistons and steel rods is a good idea if you’re targeting high-boost.
+We’ll cover supporting mods in more detail in the sections to come.

-While it is nearly impossible to gain the type of performance that you can get from an LS1 turbocharger, there are also some notable downsides compared to an LS1 supercharger.
+While it is nearly impossible to gain the type of performance that you can get from a turbocharger, there are also some notable downsides compared to a supercharger.
 To start, it is important to note that heavily modified turbocharged LS1s have been known to venture into the 2,000+ horsepower territory, which is far more than what is possible with a traditional PD supercharger.
 However, it takes a lot more time and money to get to that point.

-Overall, the pros of an LS1 turbocharger include the ability to produce more horsepower than a supercharger (at their limits), more efficient power production, no parasitic power loss, and you don’t have to modify your hood to make an LS1 turbo to fit.
+Overall, the pros of an LS1 turbocharger include the ability to produce more horsepower than a supercharger (at their limits), more efficient power production, no parasitic power loss, and you don’t have to modify your hood to make a turbo fit.
 Who could forget about that blow-off sound, too?

-The primary downsides of an LS1 turbocharger kit are that they are generally more expensive and time-consuming to install, there are a lot of additional components to install, the logistical challenges of installing one in a small engine bay, and turbo lag.
+The primary downsides of a turbocharger kit are that they are generally more expensive and time-consuming to install, there are a lot of additional components to install, the logistical challenges of installing one in a small engine bay, and turbo lag.

-Some people really love this kind of supercharger, as it allows for a nearly naturally-aspirated experience.
-With that being said, there is some parasitic power loss from installing an LS1 positive displacement blower, as they are belt driven by the engine itself.
+Some people really love this kind of supercharger, as it allows for a nearly naturally aspirated experience.
+With that being said, there is some parasitic power loss from installing a positive displacement blower, as they are belt-driven by the engine itself.

-Outside of LS1 positive displacement superchargers, there is another type of LS1 supercharger called a centrifugal supercharger or ProCharger.
+Outside of positive displacement superchargers, there is another type of LS1 supercharger called a centrifugal supercharger or ProCharger.
 ProChargers are more similar to a turbocharger than they are to a supercharger.
-Like an LS1 turbo, an LS1 ProCharger intakes air through a spinning impeller.
+Like a turbo, an LS1 ProCharger intakes air through a spinning impeller.
 The air is then compressed and sent through the engine.
-Like a supercharger, however, the compressed air that a ProCharger delivers retains a constant force due to the fact that they are also belt driven.
-ProChargers tend to be much more expensive than an LS1 PD supercharger.
+Like a supercharger, however, the compressed air that a ProCharger delivers retains a constant force due to the fact that they are also belt-driven.
+ProChargers tend to be much more expensive than a PD supercharger.
 They are also much noisier.

-While it is possible to run an LS1 turbocharger kit at a low boost level without any supporting modifications other than a tune, pushing a turbocharged LS1 to high horsepower figures will require some additional modifications.
+While it is possible to run a turbocharger kit at a low boost level without any supporting modifications other than a tune, pushing a turbocharged LS1 to high horsepower figures will require some additional modifications.
 In the initial 500-650 horsepower stages, headers and fueling modifications are optional but recommended.
-For LS1 power levels beyond that, those, and other, reliability and performance-enhancing modifications become necessities.
+For power levels beyond that, those, and other, reliability and performance-enhancing modifications become necessities.

 Supporting Mods